 Submissions must include the author’s picture, including links to social media pages (if any) in the submission form.

-Praise Osawaru is a writer, poet, content developer and entrepreneur-in-training.
-His works have appeared in Black Youth, Nantygreens, Sprinng Literary Movement and Writers Space Africa.
+Praise Osawaru is a writer, (performance) poet, content developer and entrepreneur-in-training.
+His works have appeared/forthcoming in African Writer, Black Youth, Kreative Diadem, Ngiga Review, Nantygreens, SprinNG, Praxis Magazine and Writers Space Africa.
 He was longlisted for African Writers Award 2019 and Shortlisted for The Zi Prize 2019.
+He enjoys reading books, listening to good music, and binge-watching series on Netflix when he isn't over-worrying about University life.
+Say hello on Instagram/Twitter: @wordsmithpraise